rlbachen/rlbachen/README.md

 # 👋 Hi, I'm Arel!

-A Cognitive Neuroscience & Computer Science Student at the University of Toronto.
+A Cognitive Neuroscience Student at the University of Toronto.

 ---

 ## 🔬 About Me

-- 🎓 **Student** at the University of Toronto, specializing in Cognitive Neuroscience & Computer Science.
+- 🎓 **Student** at the University of Toronto, specializing in Cognitive Neuroscience.
-- 🤖 **Research Assistant** at TIP Research Lab (University of Toronto, Scarborough).
+- 🤖 **Research Assistant** at CoNBSens Lab and TIP Research Lab.
-- 🌱 **Currently Learning**: Machine Learning, Data Science, and AI.
 - 💬 **Ask Me About**: Cognitive neuroscience, machine learning, and related research.
 ---

 ## 🌐 Connect with Me